 An area full of legends, the Arctic is rich in historical sites.
 The region is dotted with abandoned whaling stations, expedition base camps, and hunting and trapping camps.
 On Ellesmere Island, you may have a chance to fly by helicopter over an ancient petrified forest; in Greenland, the land of the Vikings, at least 6 different Inuit cultures have survived over several centuries.

-No passenger ship has transited the Northwest Passage more frequently than the Kapitan Khlebnikov, which features 51 cabins, plus a dining room, lounge, bar, heated indoor plunge pool, sauna, theatre-style auditorium, and 2 on-board helicopters for aerial tours.
+No passenger ship has transited the Northwest Passage more frequently than the powerful icebreaker Kapitan Khlebnikov, which features 51 cabins, plus a dining room, lounge, bar, heated indoor plunge pool, sauna, theatre-style auditorium, and 2 on-board helicopters for aerial tours.

 In Greenland, legend has it that the lights dancing in the sky are the spirits of departed ancestors.
 On a clear night, Greenland is one of the best places on the planet to view the aurora borealis, also known as the northern lights.

 Polar bears in Svalbard, Norway.
 Photo credit: Laurence Denouveaux

-As the iconic symbol of the Arctic, the polar bear can be found roaming vast areas in search for food.
-During the 2015 arctic cruise season, Quark Expeditions® passengers spotted a record 51 polar bears in the area of the Northwest Passage!
+It's the iconic symbol of the Arctic, and your best chance at spotting a polar bear is when they're roaming vast land and sea ice in search for food.
+Of course, there's no guarantee Mother Nature will perform for us, but during the 2015 arctic cruise season, Quark Expeditions® passengers spotted a record 51 polar bears in the area of the Northwest Passage!

 In centuries past, setting out on a polar expedition was a massive commitment that could take you away from home for years at a time.
 Today, you can still have a life-changing experience in the Far North – and you can do it without even using up 2 weeks’ vacation time!

 See what Dave and Deb from The Planet D had to say about their adventures in Greenland.

-Visiting the North Pole is one of the most amazing experiences an adventurer can have.
+Visiting the North Pole is a rare and unique privilege.
 The quest to reach the summit spanned hundreds of years, but it wasn’t until 1926 that Norwegian explorer Roald Amundsen made the first verified exploration of this point.

 Whatever your reason for embarking on this polar adventure, it’s easier and faster than ever before to have a life-changing arctic vacation; in fact, you can do it just 10 days!
-Click here to learn how you can save on 2017 and 2018 Arctic voyages.